maetl/calyx/README.md

 ### Random Sampling

 By default, the outcomes of generated rules are selected with Ruby’s built-in pseudorandom number generator (as seen in methods like `Kernel.rand` and `Array.sample`).
-To seed the random number generator, pass in a seed value (an integer) as the first argument to the constructor:
+To seed the random number generator, pass in an integer seed value as the first argument to the constructor:

 ```ruby
 MyGrammar.new(12345)